AmericasArmsLand

-The US Marine Corps has reached full operational capability (FOC) for the MK 22 Mod 0 Advanced Sniper Rifle (ASR), a year ahead of schedule.
+The US Marine Corps has reached full operational capability (FOC) for the MK 22 Mod 0 Advanced Sniper Rifle, a year ahead of schedule.

 Induction by the Special Operations Forces and the US Army pushed the Marines to acquire the FOC.

-The landmark has been marked by all Marine infantry and reconnaissance units, as well as military occupational specialty schools, fielding the bolt-action rifle.
+All Marine infantry and reconnaissance units, as well as military occupational specialty schools, now field the bolt-action rifle.

 “The MK22 entered Marine Corps hands through the “Special Operations Forces to service” transition process, allowing the US Army to take responsibility for contracting actions,” the US Marine Corps said in a press release.

-“This collaboration accelerated the entire program, pushing us to FOC a full year ahead of schedule—a significant win for the Marine Corps and our warfighters,” Weapons Team Lead, Marine Corps Systems Command, Maj Michael Billings added.
+“This collaboration accelerated the entire program, pushing us to FOC a full year ahead of schedule—a significant win for the Marine Corps and our warfighters,” Marine Corps Systems Command Weapons Team Lead Maj Michael Billings added.

 Multi-Caliber Rifle